johnboiles/obs-mac-virtualcam/README.md

 This plugin is still very much a work in progress.
 If you are having an issue there's a good chance someone has already run into the same thing.
 Please search past [issues](https://github.com/johnboiles/obs-mac-virtualcam/issues) before reporting a new one.

 Also please confirm that your issue is related to this plugin and not a general OBS problem before opening an issue – try to build OBS locally (but not this plugin) and see if the issue persists.
 If it does, please don't open an issue here; Instead go open an issue on [obsproject/obs-studio](https://github.com/johnboiles/obs-mac-virtualcam/issues).
+The same goes for supporting other plugins; it's outside of the scope of this project to tell you how to build other OBS plugins (e.g. Browser Source, Speex, etc).

 If you still believe you have found an unreported issue related to this plugin, please open an issue!
 When you do, include any relevant terminal log, crash log, screen recording and/or screenshots.